DAY 1 Port Elizabeth – Garden Route – Knysna

 DAY 3 Oudtshoorn – Mossel Bay

-After breakfast you visit an Ostrich Show Farm for some unique experiences including ostrich racing.
-A ride on a back of an ostrich is not for the fainthearted.
+After breakfast, you visit an Ostrich Show Farm for some unique experiences including ostrich racing.
+A ride on the back of an ostrich is not for the fainthearted.
 You visit the Cango caves, regarded as one of South Africa’s foremost natural wonders.
-The fascinating calcite caves comprises an underground wonderland of stalactites and stalagmites.
+The fascinating calcite caves comprise an underground wonderland of stalactites and stalagmites.
 Visit Oudtshoorn, also called the “Feather capital” of the world.
 We find over ninety percent of the world’s ostrich farms here.
 Continue to Mossel Bay where you spend the night.
 Overnight at Bar-T-Nique Lodge

 DAY 4 Swellendam – Hermanus – Cape Town

 You visit arguably the oldest post office in Africa, the Post Office Tree.
 The Portuguese explorer, Bartholomew Dias, made landfall here in 1488.
 Continue to Hermanus, the best place in the World to spot Whales from land – (July to Dec).
 After lunch you depart for Cape Town via the beautiful coastal route between Hermanus and Gordon’s Bay, arriving late afternoon.